syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRotator/Sliding-Direction.md

 {% endtabs %}

-## LeftToRight
+## Left to Right

-Items can be navigated from Left to Right only.
+Items can be navigated from left to right only.

 {% tabs %}